Nazaré, Portugal: History and legend

 The earliest settlements were in Pederneira and in Sítio, above the beach.
 They provided the inhabitants with refuge against raids by Viking and, later, French, English and Dutch pirates, that lasted until as late as the beginning of the 19th century.
-In fact, only in the 19th century, with the gradual end of maritime piracy, was possible for the people to start occupying the Praia which is today considered the town center.
+In fact, only in the 19th century, with the gradual end of maritime piracy, was it possible for the people to start occupying the Praia which is today considered the town center.

 According to the Legend of Nazaré, the town derives its name from a small wooden statue of the Virgin Mary, brought from Nazareth, Holy Land, to a monastery near the city of Mérida, Spain, by a monk in the 4th century.
 The statue was brought to its current location in 711 by another monk, Romano, accompanied by Roderic, the last Visigoth king of today's Portugal.
 After their arrival at the seaside they decided to become hermits.
 Romano lived and died in a small natural grotto, on top of a cliff above the sea.
 After his death and according to his wishes, the king buried him in the grotto.
 Roderic left the statue of the Black Madonna in the grotto on an altar.

 The first church in Sítio was built over the grotto to commemorate a miraculous intervention in 1182 by the Virgin Mary, which saved the life of the 12th-century Portuguese knight Dom Fuas Roupinho (possibly a templar) while he was hunting deer one morning in a dense fog.
 The episode is usually referred to as the Legend of Nazaré.
 In memory of the miracle he had a chapel (Capela da Memória) built over the small grotto, where the miraculous statue had been placed by king Roderic.
 Beside the chapel, on a rocky outcrop 110 meters above the Atlantic, one can still see the mark made in the rock by one of the hooves of Dom Fuas' horse.
 This Church of Nazareth, high on the rocky outcrop over Pederneira Bay, was noted as a landmark in sailors' manuals.

 In 1377, King Fernando I of Portugal founded a new, more spacious church, which was totally transformed between the 16th and 19th centuries.
 The Sanctuary of Our Lady of Nazaré is a rich baroque building, with splendid tiles on its interior.
 Behind and above the main altar, visitors can see and venerate the miraculous statue of Our Lady of Nazaré.
 The religious figures are crowned by 18th century diadems, presented to the church by King John VI.
 The sacred image is wrapped with a green cloak decorated with gold, gifted to the Virgin Mary by King John V. The main chapel is separated from the body of the church with an arcade made from pau-santo and a few pillars decorated with mosaics in 19th century Italian marble.